Overview

 Narrative

-Financial statements and financial reporting as practiced when using financial reporting schemes such as United States Generally Accepted Accounting Principles (US GAAP), International Financial Reporting Standards (IFRS), Government Accounting Standards in the United States, International Public Sector Accounting Standards (IPSAS), and other such financial reporting schemes are not "standardized forms".
+Financial statements and financial reporting as practiced when using financial reporting schemes such as United States Generally Accepted Accounting Principles (US GAAP), International Financial Reporting Standards (IFRS), Government Accounting Standards in the United States (GAS), International Public Sector Accounting Standards (IPSAS), and other such financial reporting schemes are not "standardized forms".
 Rather, such financial reporting schemes are intended to be, and should be, "customized reports".

 Both standardized form based reporting and customized report based financial reporting provide specific capabilities.
-If a customized report based approach is used, "freeform" or uncontrolled report customizations will not work.
+If a customized report based approach is used, "freeform" or uncontrolled report customizations simply will not work.
 Rather a "controlled report model" approach must be used in order to keep reports created within the boundaries of a specified report model in order to facilitate both the flexibility necessary for reporting economic entities required by these sorts of financial reporting schemes and the control necessary to enable effective reporting systems to eliminate "wild behavior" by reporting economic entities; keeping them within the necessary boundaries to facilitate the level of quality necessary to make use of reported information contained in customized report models and reports.

-Further, the logic of a business report per the Standard Business Report Model (SBRM) can be expressed using other physical technical formats.
-That means the SBRM logic can be bi directionally transferred between the different formats.
-Further, that SBRM logic can be converted from the physical technical format to human readable format using a high-level logical model of a business report and the machine readable physical technical format into a human readable format (this is not bi directional).
+The Seattle Method is based on XBRL and its Open Information Model and the Seattle Method is the basis for the Standard Business Report Model.
+As such the OIM and SBRM are logically aligned.
+The logic of a business report per the OIM or SBRM can be expressed using other physical technical formats.
+Regardless of the technical format, the logic of the information remains the same.
+That means the logic of the logical conceptualization of a business report can be bi directionally transferred between the different formats.
+Further, that logic can be converted from the physical technical format to human readable format using that logical model of a business report and the machine readable physical technical format into a human readable format (this is not bi directional).
 And finally, a "pixel perfect" human readable representation can also be created by mapping report facts into a human readable format such as Inline XBRL which is a combination of XHTML and XBRL.

 Comments